Ley789/SimpleRayTracer/Thesis/thesis.md

 * Internal DSL: An internal DSL is an independent language with several tools (parser, interpreters, . . . ).
 A common used internal DSL is CSS.

-In this chapter we introduce Diagrams.
-It is a embedded DSL for vector graphics and 3D scenes.
-Next we discuss the usability of Diagrams in 3D.
+In this chapter we introduce Diagrams, an embedded DSL for vector graphics and 3D scenes.
+We discuss the usability of Diagrams for 3D.

 ## Diagrams